64DD: Released

 A total of ten disks were released for 64DD, which comprise nine games and one dialup utility disk.

 Proposed

-More than 60 games were announced for the 64DD that ended up being released on Nintendo 64 cartridge format only, being totally canceled due to the system's delays or commercial failure, or being ported to another console such as Nintendo GameCube, Sony PlayStation, Sega Dreamcast, Sony PlayStation 2, or Microsoft Xbox.
+Several games were announced for the 64DD that, due to the system's delays and commercial failure, were either released on Nintendo 64 cartridge format only, completely canceled, or otherwise ported to another console, such as Nintendo GameCube, Sony PlayStation, Sega Dreamcast, or Nintendo Game Boy Advance.